EOSIO/eos/docs/10_utilities/05_eosio-blocklog.md

 ## Remarks

-When `eosio-blocklog` is launched, the utility attempts to perform the selected operation, which yields the following possible outcomes:
+When `eosio-blocklog` is launched, the utility attempts to perform the specified operation, then yields the following possible outcomes:
-* If successful, the selected operation is performed and the utility terminates silently with a zero error code (no error).
+* If successful, the selected operation is performed and the utility terminates with a zero error code (no error).
 * If unsuccessful, the utility outputs an error to `stderr` and terminates with a non-zero error code (indicating an error).